Sources of Radiation

 An increase in scatter can be caused by:

-- Increase kV - no. photons proportional to square of applied potential
+- Increased kV - number of photons proportional to square of applied potential

-- Increase mA - no. and energy photons directly proportional to tube current
+- Increased mA - number of photons directly proportional to tube current

 - Increased exposure time - no. photons directly proportional to length of time of exposure